sycrw/portcats/docs/index.md

     },
 ```

-The pages about each port are also generated with the info.json, but get additional information from the markdown files in the public folder.
+The pages about each port are also generated with the info.json also using additional information from the markdown files in the public folder.
 The markdown files are named after the port number.
 For example: 80.md

 ## How to contribute?